markblokpoel/mathlib/README.md

 [README.md](https://github.com/markblokpoel/mathlib/blob/main/README.md) file in the same PR, ideally with your real name, your GitHub username, and your ORCID.

-If you use this work, please credit/cite it and the [authors](https://markblokpoel.com/mathlib#authors).
+If you use this work, please credit/cite it and the [authors](https://markblokpoel.com/mathlib#authors):

+Blokpoel, M., (2024). mathlib: A Scala package for readable, verifiable and sustainable simulations of formal theory.
+Journal of Open Source Software, 9(99), 6049, [https://doi.org/10.21105/joss.06049](https://doi.org/10.21105/joss.06049)

 ### Submitting a pull request